pyfsi/coconut/examples/examples.md

 In case you wish another name, make sure to adapt the variable `parameter_file_name` in the *`run_simulation.py`* script.
 - The *`run_simulation.py`* script which initiates the CoCoNuT simulation when run.
 - Working directories for the flow and structural solvers.
 In the examples they are named *`CFD`* and *`CSM`*, respectively.
-In practice, they can bear any name as long as you make sure they are referenced correctly in parameter file under the keyword `working_directory`.
+In practice, they can bear any name as long as you make sure they are referenced correctly in the parameter file under the keyword `working_directory`.
-These working directories should contain the cases for the flow and structural calculations.
+These working directories should contain the case files for the flow and structural calculations.